iNavFlight/inav/.github/ISSUE_TEMPLATE.md

 _Is this a new feature request?_

 #### Blackbox logs/Config (.ZIP) where problem occurs
-_Go to CLI, execute `dump` command copy it's output to [PasteBin](https://pastebin.com) and provide a link to a paste here.
+_Go to CLI, execute `dump` command copy its output to [PasteBin](https://pastebin.com) and provide a link to a paste here.

 _Upload a zipped blackbox log (if available)_